rhlee12/met_tools/CyVerse How-tos/Atmosphere VM instructions.md

-# Using Atmosphere for Mesonet Scraping
+# Using RStudio Server on Atmosphere

 ## Setting up the instance